 Tired of loosing special blankies or experiencing meltdowns while washing them?
 Try rethinking the blankie.
 These DIY mini baby blankets are essential!

 Lovey, blankie, special blanket…We probably all had one as a child.
-The amount it was loved varies depending on what kind of attachment you had to that object.
+The amount it was loved varies depending on the level of attachment you had to that object.
 Most children have some sort of a comfort object that was sentimental to them growing up.
-As a sometimes too practical mother though, I didn’t want a blankie that became tattered, torn, nappy, and dragged around in every sort of environment possible only to have a child melt down when it came time to wash it.
+As a sometimes-too-practical-mother though, I didn’t want a blankie that became tattered, torn, nappy, and dragged around in every sort of environment possible, only to have a child melt down when it came time to wash it.
 What’s a mom to do?

 The Birth of the Mini Blankie

 The idea for these tiny blankies all started with my 3rd child.
 First off.
 I HATE the back-of-the-head bald spot that babies get.
-I vowed that my kids would never have them.
-I would rotate which side of their head my babies slept on at night and made sure to always lay something silky under their head when they would lay on their back.
+I vowed my kids would never have them.
+I diligently rotated which side of their head my babies slept on at night and made sure to always lay something silky under their head when they were laying on their back.
 More often than not, this ‘something silky’ became my slip (you know, the kind you wear under your skirts to prevent static).